dlp150/Process-Synchronization-Problem/README.md

 # Process-Synchronization-Problem
-Implement a binary semaphore to model the ‘Flat inspection problem’ where two entities, i.e. ‘clients’ and ‘promoters’ synchronize without deadlock.
+Implementation of a binary semaphore to model the ‘Flat inspection problem’ where two entities, i.e. ‘clients’ and ‘promoters’ synchronize without deadlock.